SRT Climb Systems

 Certifications:

-Some of the devices released in the US in the last few years have little to no “official certification” this may not matter to you personally so long as they have been tried, tested, and proven to be safe when used correctly0.
-However, employer might not allow equipment without some official stamp of approval.
+Some of the devices released in the US over the last few years have little to no “official certification” This may not matter to you personally so long as they have been tried, tested, and proven to be safe when used correctly.
+However, employers might not allow equipment without some official stamp of approval.

 Tolerance of contamination on ropes:

 This is critical because a clean rope may not always be available.
-All these systems work well on a clean fresh rope, but work in the trees exposes lines to dirt, pitch and other contaminants.
-For example, the Akimbo is one of my all around favorite devices, and I used it almost exclusively when I have new ropes, but as soon as those ropes have ANY sap on them the akimbo goes back in the toolbox to be replaced by a system that won't jam with a little pitch.
+All these systems work well on a clean fresh rope, but work in the trees exposes lines to dirt, pitch, and other contaminants.
+For example, the Akimbo is one of my all-around favorite devices, and I use it almost exclusively when I have new ropes, but as soon as those ropes have ANY sap on them the akimbo goes back in the toolbox to be replaced by a system that won't lock onto the rope when it encounters a little pitch.

 Ease of installation midline:

-Many climbing techniques require repositioning the climb system in the tree and if that can be done efficiently without dropping pieces then that saves time and effort.
-Conversely, if the whole rope must be threaded through the device (ZigZag) or removing creates loose gear (OG rope runner) time will be wasted.
-However, the fixed nature of the ZigZag on the rope may inspire confidence in those who are more concerned about their device failing, so this compromise may be acceptable to some.
+Many climbing techniques require repositioning the climb system in the tree and if that can be done efficiently without fumbling parts or pieces then that saves time and effort.
+Conversely, if the whole rope must be threaded through the device (ZigZag) or if removing creates loose gear (OG rope runner) time will be wasted.
+On the other hand, the fixed nature of the ZigZag on the rope may inspire confidence in those who are more concerned about their device failing, so this compromise may be acceptable to some.

 Length and ergonomics:

-It is often best to be close to the climbing anchor, and if the climb system is too long or worse, both long and rigid then it can force a climber out of ideal position because of that limitation.
+When working on a spar it is often best for the device to be close to the climbing anchor, and if the climb system is too long or worse, both long and rigid then it can force a climber out of ideal position because of that limitation.

 Smoothness of releasing:

-Because many movements within the canopy require precise balance, and the climb line is a primary point of contact which helps maintain balance smooth and consistent release of friction is necessary to move efficiently in the tree.
+Many movements within the canopy require precise balance, and the climb line is a primary point of contact.
+A smooth and consistent release of friction is necessary to balance and move efficiently in the tree.
 A device that has jerky, inconsistent, or two-handed release will be irritating and inefficient.

 Rope Walking Compatibility:

-The rope walking technique is the most efficient way to make a long ascent without a powered ascender, so anytime frequent rope ascents are necessary within the canopy avoid using a device or system (like most rope access descenders) which cannot easily be integrated to a rope walking system.
+The rope walking technique is the most efficient way to make a long ascent without a powered ascender, so anytime frequent rope ascents are necessary within the canopy it is best to avoid using a device or system (like most rope access descenders) that cannot easily be integrated with a rope walking system.

 Hitch Cord, Rope Wrench, Tether and Pulley SRT Climb System